DFHack/dfhack/docs/Documentation.rst

 Required dependencies
 ---------------------
-In order to build the documentation, you must have Python with Sphinx version 1.8 or later.
+In order to build the documentation, you must have Python with Sphinx version |sphinx_min_version| or later.
 Both Python 2.x and 3.x are supported.

 When installing Sphinx from OS package managers, be aware that there is another program called Sphinx, completely unrelated to documentation management.